Woody: This is the perfect time to panic! I'm lost, Andy is gone, they're going to move from their house in two days, and it's all your fault!

 This has two common subversions:

-- Someone with less courage (or more Genre Savvy) will reply, "Actually, yeah, it is!"
+- Someone with less courage or more savvy will reply, "Actually, yeah, it is!"

-- Within minutes (or seconds) of Alice's initial, morale-boosting shout, something happens to make things even worse.
+- Within moments of Alice's initial, morale-boosting shout, something happens to make things even worse.
 She does an immediate Verbal Backspace and yells, "Now panic!"

 Cue the running and screaming.